ipleiria-robotics/indoor_positioning_uwb/software/README.md

 ## Analysis scripts

-Inside the folder static_test and movement_test exists the different correspondent scripts to run on each test described prevously.
-To run the scripts some options must be configured.
+Inside the folder static_test and movement_test exists the different correspondent scripts to run on each test described previously.
+To run the scripts, some options must be configured.
 In each test, 2 main script must be used, one to generate the estimated positions file and the other to analyse the resultant data from the estimated positions.
-On the beggining on each file it is necessary to fullfill the options like filename to load, anchors_coordinates file, number of anchors to analyse,.. so on.
+On the beggining on each file it is necessary to fill the options like filename to load, anchors_coordinates file, number of anchors to analyse,.. so on.

 #### GDOP analysis

 A script to draw a GDOP map to help understand the installation of the anchors and evaluate it.
-This is important to evaluate the conditions of the indoor localization system will work and if there is a possiblity to adapt or change to a better anchor disposition.
-The user must define the heigh to run the script and draw the map.
+This is important to evaluate the conditions of the indoor localization system will work and if there is a possibility to adapt or change to a better anchor disposition.
+The user must define the height to run the script and draw the map.

-To work with this script the next values must be filled:
+To work with this script, the next values must be filled:

 ```
 Max_Y = 7     # max size on Y direction in meters